Skip to main content

 Drug interactions of Concerta vs. Vyvanse

-Concerta or Vyvanse should not be taken with monoamine oxidase inhibitors (MAOIs), because the combination could cause a hypertensive (high blood pressure) crisis.
+Concerta or Vyvanse should not be taken with monoamine oxidase inhibitors (MAOIs) because the combination could cause a hypertensive (high blood pressure) crisis.
 Concerta or Vyvanse should be separated from an MAOI by at least 14 days.

-Concerta or Vyvanse should not be used with other medications that increase serotonin, such as antidepressants, triptans for migraine, and the cough suppressant dextromethorphan.
+Concerta or Vyvanse should not be used with other medications that increase serotonin, such as antidepressants, triptans for migraine, or the cough suppressant dextromethorphan.
 The combination of drugs can increase the risk of serotonin syndrome, a life-threatening condition caused by the buildup of serotonin.

 Phenelzine